landtechnologies/technical-challenge/epc-data-import.md

 ## Scope

 - We have AWS resources and a Kubernetes cluster (including an ELK stack and Prometheus) at our disposal (can be included as part of your decisions and solutions)
-- The data changes/updates every quarter
+- The data changes/updates every quarter and may increase in size
-- The data may increase by 30% each quarter
 - For each EPC entry we have to call an external API with the `ADDRESS` column to get a lat/lng.
 This API isn't provided nor do you need to code for it, but do be aware that the response time is 250ms for a single request when designing your solution

 ## Requirements